Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: Retrieval Model Examples

 In addition, Figure \ref{fig:W17b} also contains a zoom in on the 7-12 $\mu$m region, where the ($n$, $k$) optical constants were retrieved.
 Here, the absorption feature around 8.7 $\mu$m is well described by the retrieved parameters, and the absorption peak shifted slightly blueward compared to the SiO$_{2}$ quartz retrieval models in \citet{Louie_2025}.
 A secondary peak is seen at around 9.5 $\mu$m, suggesting the presence of a secondary cloud absorption band component, though the 1$\sigma$ confidence region is wider in this wavelength regime.
-The retrieval results suggest a mass mixing ratio of $q_{\rm c}$ $\sim$ 10$^{-2.5}$, which is in line with expectations of the Si abundance at around 10-100x Solar metallicity \citep{Asplund_2021}.
+The retrieval results suggest a mass mixing ratio of $q_{\rm c}$ $\sim$ 10$^{-3.2}$, which is in line with expectations of the Si abundance at around 10-100x Solar metallicity \citep{Asplund_2021}.
+I recover different particle sizes for the continuum, $r$ $\sim$ 0.04 $\mu$m, which allows a strong optical slope and muting at near-IR wavelengths, while the direct $n$-$k$ scheme recovers $r$ $\sim$ 0.54 $\mu$m, for the same vertical cloud mass mixing ratio structure.
+This suggests a multi-modal or polydisperse size-distribution solution for the cloud particles may be present at high altitudes in the planet.

-In Figure \ref{fig:W17b_nk}, I compare the retrieved optical constant the glassy $\alpha$-SiO$_{2}$ quartz constants from \citet{Zeidler_2013} commonly used in the literature.
-Though large uncertainties remain, for the $k$ constant, the model suggests a material highly consistent with SiO$_{2}$, but with a slightly broader, bluer bump.
+In Figure \ref{fig:W17b_nk}, I compare the retrieved optical constant to the glassy $\alpha$-SiO$_{2}$ quartz constants from \citet{Zeidler_2013} commonly used in the literature.
+Though large uncertainties remain, for the $k$ constant, the model suggests a material that may be consistent with SiO$_{2}$, but with a slightly broader, bluer bump.
 This conforms with the fitting of this feature to various SiO$_{2}$ polymorphs in \citet{Moran_2024}, who found the absorption peak of the SiO$_{2}$ can shift dependent on the crystalline state of the mineral.
 The scattering component of the opacity is not dominant in this wavelength range, which heavily limits the ability of the retrieval to produce constraints on the $n$ constant.
-Overall, this discrepancy between the retrieved $k$ and the database SiO$_{2}$ warrants further detailed investigations into the material compositions of the cloud particles in the WASP-17b atmosphere.
+Overall, this discrepancy between the retrieved $k$ and the database SiO$_{2}$ values warrants further detailed investigations into the material compositions of the cloud particles in the WASP-17b atmosphere.

-\subsection{Emission - HD189733 b}
+\subsection{Emission - HD 189733 b}